Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs: SIS Higher-order compact effective hyperdegree model

 \section{SIS Higher-order compact effective hyperdegree model}

-The ability of the model to account for hypergraphs that are heterogeneous and cross-order correlated, comes at a price.
-Namely, the model is high-dimensional, as also noted in ~\cite{chen2023composite}.
-The number of variables grows rapidly with the range of hyperdegrees, since all combinations of states $S_{s,i}^{x,y,z}$ and $I_{s,i}^{x,y,z}$ must be tracked.
-To mitigate the complexity of the full model, we develop a compact effective hyperdegree approximation~\cite{kiss2017mathematics}.
-In this approach, nodes are characterized only by their number of 1-hyperedges and 2-hyperedges, denoted by $S_{k_1}^{k_2}$ and $I_{k_1}^{k_2}$ for susceptible and infected nodes, respectively.
-The full set of effective hyperdegree variables $S_{s,i}^{x,y,z}$ and $I_{s,i}^{x,y,z}$ can then be approximated as multinomial distributions over these compact variables:
+The ability of the model to capture heterogeneous and cross-order correlated hypergraphs comes at a cost.
+In particular, the model is inherently high-dimensional, as also noted in~\cite{chen2023composite}.
+The number of variables grows rapidly with the range of hyperdegrees, since all configurations $S_{s,i}^{x,y,z}$ and $I_{s,i}^{x,y,z}$ must be tracked explicitly.
+To reduce the complexity of the full system, we develop a compact effective hyperdegree approximation~\cite{kiss2017mathematics}.

+The key assumption underlying this simplification is that the states of hyperedges of a central node are independently distributed.
+This is, for a node participating in $k_1$ pairwise interactions, each neighbor is independently susceptible or infected with equal probability.
+Similarly, for $k_2$ three-body interactions, each hyperedge is assumed to independently occupy any of its possible configurations: two susceptible nodes, one susceptible and one infected node, or two infected nodes.

+Under this approximation, nodes are characterized just by their number of 1-hyperedges and 2-hyperedges, hence we can define a new set of variables $S_{k_1}^{k_2}$ and $I_{k_1}^{k_2}$ for susceptible and infected nodes with $k_1$ and $k_2$ hyperdegrees, respectively.
+The full set of effective hyperdegree variables $S_{s,i}^{x,y,z}$ and $I_{s,i}^{x,y,z}$ can then be approximated by multinomial distributions over these compact variables: